paresh-bhagat/NotesTaker/README.md

 The Spring Framework is an application framework and inversion of control container for the Java platform.

 #### Spring Boot
-Spring Boot Tutorial provides basic and advanced concepts of Spring Framework.
-Our Spring Boot Tutorial is designed for beginners and professionals both.
-It also comes with Tomcat embedded.
+* Spring Boot Tutorial provides basic and advanced concepts of Spring Framework.
+* It also comes with Tomcat embedded.

 ### Database

 #### MySQL

-MySQL is an open-source relational database management system.
-It is used for UserService for storing user credentials.
-Notestaker database will be created automatically by this service if it does not exist.
+* MySQL is an open-source relational database management system.
+* It is used for UserService for storing user credentials.
+* Notestaker database in MySQL will be created automatically by this service if it does not exist.

 #### PostgreSQL

-PostgreSQL is a powerful, open source object-relational database.
-It is used for NoteService service here to store notes data.
-You need to create a notestaker database by yourself before running the service otherwise running the NoteService will throw an error.
+* PostgreSQL is a powerful, open source object-relational database.
+* It is used for NoteService service here to store notes data.
+* You need to create a notestaker database in PostgreSQL by yourself before running the service otherwise running the NoteService will throw an error.

 ## Tools